WHO casts doubt on Turkmenistan's zero-Covid claim

 It is not possible to independently verify those claims.
 In its final report, the WHO mission repeated the government's claim that "no confirmed Covid-19 cases have been registered".

-Dr Smallgood told the BBC that the delegation to Turkmenistan "provided very concrete actions that the country could be taking, such as broader use of face masks", and she said the WHO had to take into account that in each country there was "a different context, a different political reality and a different technical capacity to respond".
+Dr Smallwood told the BBC that the delegation to Turkmenistan "provided very concrete actions that the country could be taking, such as broader use of face masks", and she said the WHO had to take into account that in each country there was "a different context, a different political reality and a different technical capacity to respond".

 "The WHO relies on the willing collaboration, communication, and trust with our member states," she said.
 "We have an open dialogue that we continue to build with our member states and we will continue to do so whatever the circumstances."